towerofpower256/davidmac.pro/src/posts/2020-12-16-firstpost/index.md

 * Sharing some solutions from my secret stash, to give back to the community that's helped me.
 * Do some brain-dumping, to get ideas and experiences out of my head and down in writing.

-The focus of this blog will be on my adventures
+The focus of this blog will be on my ServiceNow adventures, but it'll also include some nifty thoughts and projects in other areas.

 I'll likely be updating the blog's look and feel as I go, tweaking it to find what works well.